 This misuse of power is damaging and dangerous to victims.

 Women Should Take Great Caution In Meeting With Church Clergy

-In addition to therapists failing to protect women, Anne also sees countless situations of women who are re-abused by their church clergy when they go in for help from their abusive spouse.
-June shares her story of clergy abuse,
+In addition to therapists failing to protect women, Anne also sees countless situations of women who are re-abused by clergy when they go in for help from their abusive spouse.
+June shares her story of clergy abuse:

 Bishops Should Never Blame The Victim For Abuse Or Sexual Assault